 Socrates maybe was sentenced to death by his fellow citizens, but his way of thinking created logic and science.
-That came out mainly through two persons: his student Plato and his student, Aristotle.
+That came out mainly through two persons: his student Plato, his student, Aristotle, and Alexander the Great.

 Plato did not have easy times, as many may suppose so.
 After a trip to Sicily he was sold as a slave, and was bought by a philosopher named Anniceris, for the amount of 30 mnas.
 Plato gathered money from his friends to repay him, but Anniceris denied them, so it was the first capital to fund his Academy.
 Academy was the world’s first University and had famous students such as Aristotle.
 His method was dialogue, so there was not a teacher higher than his students, but all were equal.
 Of course mathematics were included in the academy’s program as well.
 Academy was operating as a legal, rhetorical and political sciences School, so Aristotle as a student he wrote laws for his homeland in Macedonia, Stageira.
 Plato’s competitors were orators and rhetorical schools, such as this of Isocrates.

 Aristotle was born in 384 BC.
 At seventeen or eighteen years of age, he joined Plato’s Academy in Athens and remained there until the age of thirty-seven (c.
 347 BC).
 After leaving Academy, since Plato’s successor was appointed his nephew Speusippus, Aristotle either go with his student Theofrastus to Lesvos for research or met him there.